White Paper

 6. Token Economics

-6.1 Role and Benefits of JOC Token
+6.1 Role and Benefits of JOC COIN

-The JOC token operating at the center of Japan Open Chain is the fee currency required for diverse transactions on the platform, such as remittances, NFT issuance, and smart contract deployment.
-In other words, when conducting transactions on Japan Open Chain, JOC tokens must be paid as fees.
+The JOC COIN operating at the center of Japan Open Chain is the fee currency required for diverse transactions on the platform, such as remittances, NFT issuance, and smart contract deployment.
+In other words, when conducting transactions on Japan Open Chain, JOC COIN must be paid as fees.
 However, fees can also be paid by others on behalf, so transactions can sometimes occur without the transaction parties bearing the cost.

 Validators verify the authenticity of transactions, and if verified as problem-free, they generate new blocks and add the content to existing blockchains with their authority.
-Receiving JOC tokens as gas fees as compensation for this effort forms the foundation of this ecosystem.
+Receiving JOC COIN as gas fees as compensation for this effort forms the foundation of this ecosystem.

 6.2 Total Issuance

-6.4 Japan Open Chain Transaction Fee Mechanism
+6.3 Japan Open Chain Transaction Fee Mechanism

-6.4.1 Gas
+6.3.1 Gas

 Gas is used for payments of transactions on Japan Open Chain's blockchain.
 The amount of gas required for each transaction varies depending on transaction complexity.
-Simple JOC token transfers require 21,000 gas, but more complex transactions (e.g., those used in decentralized finance DeFi) may require over 1,000,000 gas.
+Simple JOC COIN transfers require 21,000 gas, but more complex transactions (e.g., those used in decentralized finance DeFi) may require over 1,000,000 gas.

-6.4.2 Gas Price
+6.3.2 Gas Price

 Gas has a price called "gas price."
 Gas price is expressed in gwei, with 1 JOC = 1 × 10^9 (1,000,000,000) gwei.
 When gas price is 100 gwei, a 21,000 gas transaction costs 21,000 × 100 = 2,100,000 gwei (0.0021 JOC) as gas fees.